 If you're wondering whether it's possible to control the photoperiod for plants–yes, it is.

-Whether you're growing outdoors in a greenhouse or indoors in a grow room/grow tent, you can easily manipulate the photoperiod for plants to create an impression of short or long day lengths.
+Whether you're growing outdoors in a greenhouse or indoors in a grow room/complete grow tent kit, you can easily manipulate the photoperiod for plants to create an impression of short or long day lengths.

 During their initial studies in 1920, Allard and Garner thought that the controlling factor was the day length which made all the difference but later it was found that it was the night length that induced flowering in plants.